Floreana Island: Wildlife

 The island has been recognised as an Important Bird Area (IBA) by BirdLife International.
 It supports one of the main colonies of critically endangered Galápagos petrels in the archipelago, with about 350 nests scattered beneath a dense vegetation among the rocks.
 Medium tree finches, also critically endangered, are endemic to the island.
-Other significant species include the endangered Large tree finch, lava gulls, Galapagos penguins, and as of 2025 the Galapagos crake was rediscovered on the island.
-At one point in time several other animals that have become locally extinct also once lived on the island such as the Floreana mockingbird, the Galapagos racer Pseudalsophis biserialis biserialis, the Vegetarian finch, the Large ground finch, the Darwin's flycatcher, the Sharp-beaked ground finch, the Grey warbler-finch, the Galapagos American barn owl tyto furcata punctatissima, and the Galapagos hawk.
-Today, restoration and Rewilding projects are underway to reintroduce these animals including the Floreana mockingbird, and even selectively bred hybrids of the extinct Floreana giant tortoise, and the Vulnerable volcan wolf giant tortoise Chelonoidis becki "from nearby Isabela Island" back to florena's ecosystem.
+Other significant species include endangered marine animals such as the lava gull, the Galapagos penguin, the Galapagos sea lion, the Marine iguana, the Magnificent frigatebird fregata magnificens magnificens, the Green sea turtle, and the Sally Lightfoot crab.
+Along with various endangered land animals such as the American flamingo, the Large tree finch, the Floreana lava lizard, the Short-eared owl Asio flammeus galapagoensis the Small ground finch, the Medium ground finch, the Common cactus finch geospiza scandens intermedia, and as of 2025 the Galapagos crake was rediscovered on the island.
+At one point in time several other animals that have become locally extinct also once lived on the island such as the Floreana mockingbird, the Galapagos racer Pseudalsophis biserialis biserialis, the Vegetarian finch, the Darwin's flycatcher Pyrocephalus nanus nanus, the Large ground finch, the sharp-beaked ground finch, the Grey warbler-finch Certhidea fusca ridgwayi, the Galapagos American barn owl tyto furcata punctatissima, and the Galapagos hawk.
+Today, restoration and Rewilding projects are underway to reintroduce these animals.
+As of February 20, 2026, 185 selectively bred hybrids of the extinct Floreana giant tortoise, and the Vulnerable volcan wolf giant tortoise Chelonoidis becki "from nearby Isabela Island" that carry between 40% to 80% of the extinct subspecies have been released back to florena's ecosystem to kick start the rewilding efforts, with future reintroductions being planned for more species such as the floreana mocking bird, Galapagos racer snake, vegetarian finch, and the Darwin's flycatcher.

 When Charles Darwin visited the island in 1835, he found no sign of its native tortoise and assumed that whalers, pirates, and human settlers had wiped them out.
 Since about 1850, no tortoises have been found on the island (except for one or two introduced animals kept as pets by the locals), and the International Union for Conservation of Nature classified the Floreana giant tortoise (Chelonoidis elephantopus sometimes called Chelonoidis nigra) as extinct.
 However, it may be that there are pure Floreana tortoises living on other islands in the archipelago.

+A Global Environment Facility project in the islands with Conservation International Ecuador as the project agency includes ecosystem-restoration measures such as invasive-vertebrate eradication on Floreana Island.
+Which was designed to eradicate every invasive species of animal that people brought to the island which included Feral goats, Donkeys, Cattle, Feral cats, and the major focus being the introduced Rats and Mice that plagued the island.